-To get an insight into the life and philosophy of Confucius (551BC – 479BC), you can explore a number of historic sites relating to him in Qufu, where he was born and bred, including the Temple and Cemetery of Confucius and Kong Family Mansion, which have been protected by the UNESCO since 1994.
+To get an insight into the life and philosophy of Confucius (551BC – 479BC), you can explore a number of historic sites related to him in Qufu, where he was born and bred, including the Temple and Cemetery of Confucius and Kong Family Mansion, which have been protected by UNESCO since 1994.

 Traditional sacrifice ritual in Confucius Temple in Qufu

-Spend a half day in Zhujiayu, a mountainside hamlet 80 kilometers east of Jinan, where you will marvel at well-preserved houses dating back to Ming and Qing dynasties (1368-1911) and wander through the quaint, narrow streets.
+Spend a half day in Zhujiayu, a mountainside hamlet 80 kilometers east of Jinan, where you will marvel at well-preserved houses dating back to the Ming and Qing dynasties (1368-1911) and wander through the quaint, narrow streets.
 No wonder this charming town has served as an ideal setting for many Chinese movies and soap operas.

 Take a day trip to Yangjiabu Village in the city of Weifang, and get a taste of the folk culture there.
 This 600-year old village is known for its kites and woodblock New Year paintings.
-It boasts 200 different varieties of kites, including the world's longest kite (350 meters long).
+It boasts 200 different varieties of kites, including the world's longest kite (350 meters / 1,150 feet long).

 Art in action in Yangjiabu Village, Weifang City

 To feel the German influence on Shandong, visit the old town of Qingdao and you'll see broad stone roads, solid stone houses, and German-style churches.
-Of course, don’t forget to visit the Qingdao Beer Museum and get a glass of freshly brewed beer.
+Of course, don't forget to visit the Qingdao Beer Museum and sample a glass of freshly brewed beer.